rcsb/strucmotif-search/README.md

 - inter-chain & assembly support
 - position-specific exchanges
 - modified residues
+- support for computed structure models, like from AlphaFold

 ## Getting started with a dependency
 strucmotif-search is distributed by maven and supports Java 11+.
 To get started, append your `pom.xml` by: